Career Timeline of Amal Clooney: Major Achievements and Milestones

 December 2023: Filed Civil Case Against Lafarge on Behalf of Yazidi Plaintiffs

-In December 2023, Amal Clooney filed a civil case on behalf of over 800 Yazidi-American plaintiffs against French cement manufacturer Lafarge for allegedly providing material support to the Islamic State group.
+In December 2023, Amal Clooney filed a civil case on behalf of over 800 Yazidi-American plaintiffs against French cement manufacturer Lafarge for conspiring to provide material support to the Islamic State group.

-In May 2024, it was announced that Amal Clooney served on an advisory panel that reviewed the Prosecutor of the International Criminal Court's investigation into potential war crimes committed in the Gaza war.
-She and other legal experts recommended arrest warrants against Benjamin Netanyahu and Hamas leaders.
+In May 2024, it was announced that Amal Clooney served on an advisory panel that reviewed the prosecutor of the International Criminal Court's investigation into potential war crimes committed in the Gaza war.
+The panel recommended arrest warrants against Benjamin Netanyahu and Yahya Sinwar.

-In October 2025, Amal Clooney co-founded the Oxford Institute of Technology and Justice, a collaboration between Oxford University and the Clooney Foundation for Justice, aimed at using AI and new technologies to increase access to justice.
+In October 2025, Amal Clooney co-founded the Oxford Institute of Technology and Justice, a collaboration between Oxford University and the Clooney Foundation for Justice to harness AI and new technologies to increase access to justice.

 2025: Visiting Faculty Member at Columbia Law School

-From 2015 to 2025, Amal Clooney was a visiting faculty member and senior fellow at Columbia Law School's Human Rights Institute.
-There, she co-taught the Human Rights Course with Professor Sarah H. Cleveland.
+Until 2025, Amal Clooney was a visiting faculty member and senior fellow at Columbia Law School's Human Rights Institute, where she co-taught the Human Rights Course with professor Sarah Cleveland.